 What To Do When Negotiating

 You can gain that leverage by being an informed buyer.
 Work with your agent to perform some market research in the neighborhood and area that your potential new home is in.
-One of the easiest things to find is the length of time the house has been on the market.
-A seller with a home that has sat on the market for months may be more willing to sell with a little coaxing.
-There are a few reasons that homes tend to sit and wait on the market, including:
+One of the easiest things to find is the number of days the house has been on the market.
+A seller with a home that has sat on the market for months may be more willing to sell for a lower price with a little convincing.
+There are many reasons why a home might sit and wait on the market.
+Here are some of them:

 - The house is vastly overpriced

 - Nearby new home construction is drawing more attention and causing increased traffic and pollution in the area

 - Home values are falling in the surrounding area